westerlin/miniDLT/README.md

 #### Concensus mechanism

-This mini DLT is supposed to be a permissioned DLT - that is users will be authenticated and thereby trusted.
-Specific roles will be assigned to Nodes so some nodes will act as endorsers, while others will have a special role of define exact order of new blocks.
-This follows the Hyperledger Fabrics architecture where the network is composed of PEERS (endorsers) and ORDERER (which finanlize the order of new blocks)
+This mini DLT is supposed to be a permissioned DLT - so users will be authenticated and thereby trusted.
+Specific roles will be assigned to nodes.
+Some nodes will act as endorsers while others will have a special role of defining the exact order of new blocks.
+This follows the Hyperledger Fabrics architecture where the network is composed of PEERS (endorsers) and ORDERERS (which finalize the order of new blocks)

 I am also considering the following concensus mechanism: